robang74/redfishos/recovery/ramdisk/README.md

 ```
 20616 hybris-recovery.img
 22436 rfos-boot-image.img
+23516 rfos-boot-image.img with dd_rescue, parted and their dependencies
 ```

 This recovery image is plenty of fine-tuned¹ details, and includes an [image to display](../../forum/todo/recovery-telnet-phonescreen.jpeg) properly the IP address telnet message.
 Plus, it automatically goes into recovery mode when the smartphone is connected to a laptop/PC USB, but not if it is connected to a power source.
 Otherwise, it boots normally.
 Therefore, it can be the default and the only boot image.